 The fifth biggest country in Europe (in terms of area)

 The total land area is 447 435 km2 making it one of the largest countries in Europe.
-But despite that, Sweden has the second-lowest population per square kilometer in all of Europe.
+But despite that, Sweden has one of the lowest population per square kilometer in all of Europe.

 There are about 300 000 – 400 000 moose roaming freely in the woods